rixx/books.rixx.de/data/reviews/hope-mirrlees/lud-in-the-mist/index.md

 influence started and defined half a century of a new literary genre.
 For instance, I found it delightful to see how much inspiration of the fantastic comes more from the general voice and pattern of European fairytales compared to the general Fantasy tendency to go with myths instead.
-Her combination of fairytale antics with good, solid, stout (and pretty British) real life has a lot of similarities to Tolkien's hobbits, but I liked how the explicit contrast between the fantastic and the Law (and everything related to it) was a focal point in the story.
+Her combination of fairytale antics with good, solid, stout (and so British) real life has a lot of similarities to Tolkien's hobbits, but I liked how the explicit contrast between the fantastic and the Law (and everything related to it) was a focal point in the story.

 While side characters may be a bit flat, and the pacing is noticeably uneven, Mirrlees not only shines a great light on